jikehaohao/jikehaohao.github.io/_includes/about/en.md

 Yet another man.

-Hi, I am @huxpro (Huang, Xuan), a software engineer & a designer.
-I am currently working on Reason and Messenger.com at Facebook.
-I previously worked as Web Front-End Engineer at Alibaba Trip; Web Front-End Infrastructure Team Lead at Wepiao.com; And Invited Consultant on PWA at Ele.me.
+Hi, I am @jikehaohao (chen, haoxin), a software engineer & a designer.
+I am currently working on Software engineer at Finup.

-I studied Digital Media Art and graduated from Communication University of China by 2016, and am studying Computer Science at Rochester Institute of Technology from 2017.
+I studied Communication engineering and graduated from HarBin University of Science and Technology by 2018.

 Talks
 Upgrading to Progressive Web Apps · JSConf China Shanghai 2017